kos26/CrimeAnalysis/README.md

 - Build a hydrator to hydrate the COVID-19 Twitter dataset from the timeframe
 - Filter the text of each tweets with keywords related to education: “teach”, “educat”, “school”, “student”, “university”, “college”
 - Develop modules to allow user interactions:
-To download filtered dataset locally as their own structured database for further analysis<br>
+<br>To download filtered dataset locally as their own structured database for further analysis.<br>
-To input their own keywords and timeframe to filter the original covid-19 Twitter dataset<br>
+To input their own keywords and timeframe to filter the original covid-19 Twitter dataset.

 ## EXPLORATORY DATA ANALYTICS